 Data shared by TrustMark indicates that around 440 individuals and businesses are registered in Greater Manchester to work on Retrofit projects.
 Given the full construction workforce in GM numbers around 85,000, the number of TrustMark accredited installers will need to increase substantially in the coming years.
-Additionally, the data reveals some particular vulnerabilities in the existing Retrofit workforce - for example, low numbers of external wall insulation installers.
+Additionally, the data reveals some vulnerabilities in the existing Retrofit workforce - for example, low numbers of external wall insulation installers.
 This workforce will need to be both expanded and upskilled to ensure that the Skills supply meets the demands of the region.
 In addition, businesses and workers in the sector need to engage with the accreditation process to ensure they are best positioned to take advantage of the opportunities of retrofit.

-Trades Supervisor and specialist roles Existing trades affected: Heating engineers (especially higher-level upskilling) Electrical trade and installations Plumbers Joiners Roofers Plasterers Existing trades affected: Architects Project managers Site supervisors Planners Designers New roles: New roles: Multi-skilled trade (Retrofit designers and advisors) Retrofit Assessor, Retrofit Coordinator, Reterofit Designer
+Trades Supervisor and specialist roles Existing trades affected: Existing trades affected: Heating engineers (especially higher- level upskilling) Electrical trade and installations Plumbers Joiners Roofers Plasterers Architects Project managers Site supervisors Planners Designers New roles: New roles: Multi-skilled trade (Retrofit designers and advisors) Retrofit Assessor, Retrofit Coordinator, Reterofit Designer

-Skills Opportunity:

-- Upskill for new competencies required as part of PAS2035 - Embed skills and competencies set out in PAS2035 into curriculums for existing trades or add on as extra modules. - Create opportunities for existing trades to become multi-skilled - Encourage upskilling where there are new "competent person" schemes for example heat pump installation
+Skills Opportunity: Skills Opportunity Upskill for new competencies required Upskill existing professions to develop as part of PAS2035 Embed skills and competencies set out new competencies required as deliver in PAS2035 into curriculums for existing to PAS2035 standards up to L5 retrofit trades or add on as extra modules.
+Create opportunities for existing trades coordinator Ensure new entrant routes have to become multi-skilled Encourage upskilling where there are curriculums which meet this standard or new "competent person" schemes for offer competencies as part of extra example heat pump installation modules.